Architecting Solutions to Softwaring Processes

 a plan to pick all marginally affordable fruits.

-I will use sound theory for massive practical gains.
+I will use sound theory to achieve massive practical gains — and avoid predictable pitfalls.

-Many development teams have a small horizon that leads them to code bloat and bad quality,
+Many development teams have a narrow horizon that leads them to code bloat and bad quality,

 with diminishing returns and accumulated technical debt.